Student Learning Outcomes Statements

-Course Learning Outcomes are the foundation for good assessment practices at Macomb.
+Course Learning Outcomes build the foundation for sound assessment practices.
 Macomb Community College has over 1,000 active courses.
-This is a dynamic number as courses are added, deleted and/or updated regularly to meet the need of the students, transfer partners, and industry standards.
+This is a fluctuating number as courses are added, deleted and/or updated regularly to meet the need of students, transfer partners, and industry standards.
 Curriculum design and updates are faculty led and supported through the Office of Academic Development.
-Robust curriculum updates occur.
-Approximately 250 curriculum actions are approved through the curriculum committee each year.
+Numerous curriculum updates occur; approximately 250 curriculum actions are approved through the Curriculum Committee each year.